RotenInformatik/RI_CodingGuidelines/0 - General.md

 In general, the guidelines are written with the following in mind:

-* Code Readability
+* Code Readability & Comparability
 * Code Debugability
-* Code Maintainability
+* Code Maintainability & Extensibility
 * Software Reliability